Athlete Foot Treatment with Essential Oils

 Myrrh – has anti-fungal properties, but is the best oil to help with the dry, cracking skin.
 Myrrh works will on Athlete’s foot when combined with Lavender Oil.

-Peppermint Oil – will help with the odor associated with Athlete’s foot, it will also help fight the fungal infection, stimulates blood circulation and will help relieve the itch.
+Peppermint Oil – will help with the odour associated with Athlete’s foot, it will also help fight the fungal infection, stimulates blood circulation and will help relieve the itch.

 Peppermint oil works really well when combined with Lavender and Tea Tree Oils.